 See who has previously received funding from the SRF by visiting the Grants Awarded page!
 You can view the proposal titles that earned the awards, as well.

-Beginning in 2022, SMS has renamed this Grant Funding Program the Will Mitchell Dissertation Research Grant Program to honor the dedicated scholar that passed away in December 2021.
+In 2022, SMS renamed this Grant Funding Program the Will Mitchell Dissertation Research Grant Program to honor the dedicated scholar that passed away in December 2021.
 An enthusiastic member of the field, Will Mitchell was committed supporting doctoral students and promoting research in strategic management.
 This grant funding program aligns with those objectives, supporting research that can have substantive impact.

 Target Applicant: A full-time student studying strategic management in a research doctoral program at an accredited institution.
 Ideal applicants are at the dissertation stage with 2-3 years remaining at the time of application.